affandyfandy/java-jebi/Week 04/Lecture 07/Assignment 3/README.md

 **Explanation:**
 - `Controller Setup`: EmployeeController is a REST controller that exposes endpoints for various injection types (/notify-constructor, /notify-field, /notify-setter) and prototype scope (/prototype-scope).

-- `Injection and Scoping`: EmployeeService is injected using constructor injection (@Autowired).
-PrototypeService instances (prototypeService1, prototypeService2) are injected to demonstrate prototype scope.

-- `Endpoint Methods`: Each method calls corresponding methods in EmployeeService to simulate notifications. **/prototype-scope** endpoint demonstrates prototype scope by printing and returning instance details of PrototypeService.
+- `Injection and Scoping`: Instances of PrototypeService, namely prototypeService1 and prototypeService2, are injected into EmployeeController.
+These instances are annotated with @PrototypeScope, indicating that a new instance is created each time it is requested.
+This scope is useful for scenarios where each request or usage should receive a fresh instance of the service.

+- `Endpoint Methods`: **/prototype-scope** endpoint illustrates the prototype scope by interacting with prototypeService1 and prototypeService2.
+It prints and returns details about these services, highlighting their unique instance identifiers or properties.
+This example underscores how Spring manages bean scopes and ensures appropriate lifecycle management based on scope annotations.

+#
 **Output Test `/prototype-scope` with Postman**

 ![alt text](img/3.3.png)